yoelferd/NBA-analytics/README.md

 # NBA-analytics
 Predicting MVP, among other things

-Run first_... first, second_... second, etc.
+Run "first_NBA_leaders_scrape_function.ipynb" first,
+Then run "second_player_stats_scrape.ipynb" second, ... and so on etc.
+Then "third_regressions_and_plots.ipynb" third.

 NBA Leaders Scrape: Builds CSV datasets of all NBA players that led in points, rebound, and/or assists during winning and losing games between 2000-2019, and counts the totals for each player for each season.